seoyong/goact/goact-api/3_1-UserResources.md

 ### Fields

-Fields that can update to the user account
+Fields that can update to the user account.

 Field | Description
 ---------|--------